SENSAAS/sensaas-py/docs/index.rst

    3. PyMOL

-Retrieve and unzip SENSAAS repository in your desired folder.
-The directory containing executables is called sensaas-main.
+Retrieve and unzip SENSAAS-PY repository in your desired folder.
+The directory containing executables is called sensaas-py-main.
 See below for running the program **sensaas.py** or **meta-sensaas.py**.

 MacOS